bigbio/pgatk/docs/pypgatk.rst

         --report_ref_seq	In addition to variant peptides, also report the reference peptide from the transcript overlapping the variant
-        --output_proteindb TEXT	Output file name, exits if already exists --annotation_field_name TEXT	Annotation Field name found in the INFO column, e.g CSQ or vep --af_field TEXT	Field name in the VCF INFO column that shows the variant allele frequency (VAF, default is AF).
+        --output_proteindb TEXT	Output file name, exits if already exists --annotation_field_name TEXT	Annotation Field name found in the INFO column, e.g CSQ or vep --af_field TEXT	Field name in the VCF INFO column that shows the variant allele frequency (VAF, default is none).
         --af_threshold FLOAT      Minium allele frequency threshold for considering the variants --transcript_index INTEGER	Index of transcript ID in the annotated columns in the VCF INFO field (separated by |) (default is 3)
         --consequence_index INTEGER	Index of consequence in the annotated columns in the VCF INFO field (separated by |) (default is 1)
         --exclude_biotypes TEXT         Variants affecting gene/transcripts in these biotypes will not be considered for translation (affected by include_biotypes).
         --exclude_consequences TEXT     Variants with these consequences will not be considered for translation (default: downstream_gene_variant, upstream_gene_variant, intergenic_variant, intron_variant, synonymous_variant)
         --skip_including_all_cds	By default any affected transcript that has a defined CDS will be translated, this option disables this features instead it only depends on the specified biotypes
         --include_biotypes TEXT	Translate affected transcripts that have one of these biotypes --include_consequences TEXT	Consider variants that have one of these consequences (default is all) (for the list of consequences see: https://www.ensembl.org/info/genome/variation/prediction/predicted_data.html.
         --biotype_str TEXT	String used to identify gene/transcript biotype in the gtf file (default transcript_biotype).
         --ignore_filters	Enabling this option causes all variants to be parsed.
 By default only variants that have not failed any filters will be processed (FILTER field is PASS, None, .) or if the filters are subset of the accepted_filters (default is False)
         --accepted_filters TEXT	Accepted filters for variant parsing -h, --helP		Show this message and exit.

 The file input of the tool ``--vcf_annotated_vcf`` is a VCF file that can be provided by the user or obtained from ENSEMBL using :ref:`ensembl_downloader <ensembl-downloader>`, see :ref:`an example here <ensembl-downloader_example>`.
 The ``gene_annotations_gtf`` file can also be obtained with the :ref:`ensembl_downloader <ensembl-downloader>`.